 Suppliers of equipment and services to the rail industry are eligible to enter this category.
 Entrants should demonstrate the benefits accrued from the use of these products and services e.g. increased efficiencies, better integration, improved reliability, decreased crime levels etc. It may be that you have innovatively applied existing products and services or introduced a new product or service that has traditionally been used outside the rail sector.

 11. Contribution to Sustainable Transport

 A submission in this category should demonstrate how your organisation has implemented policies to reduce its impact on the environment (for example reduced carbon footprint), supported by clear results.
 The types of projects that would qualify for this category include the use of alternative vehicle fuels and technologies or freight practices which have resulted in mileage and/or emissions/reductions.

 12. Most Innovative Transport Project of the Year

-Projects entered into this category need to demonstrate good results- it could be a project that is the first of its kind or a project that has been done before but has been approached differently.
+Projects entered into this category need to demonstrate good results- it could be a project that is the first of its kind in Scotland or a project that has been done before but has been approached differently.
 Projects should stand out as being that bit different.

 13. Excellence in Technology and Innovation

 An entry in this category should document how you have employed new technology or a new way of working to bring about great results.
 Again we need to see evidence that the project has brought about good results, demonstrated benefits to users and or efficencies throughout the operation.
 Please note that if your project is very recent, we appreciate that results may be limited.